prativa7/TestCases/README.md

      Many Testing features might not be available readily.
      Constant Maintenance.

+###  What are some problems that can cause integration test failures?
+     **Lack of clarity on what to test and what to exclude from tests and writing too many redundant tests.
+     **Not writing strong error handling code.
+The code should only fail if there is a defect in the software.
+This includes proper Xpath, Asserts.
+     **The test should not have unnecessary timeouts.

 ### How would you go about automating test scripts into a build pipeline?
     Keep tests scoped to a single purpose.
 Each test should only do one Task